awesome-pro/neon-website/content/docs/guides/branch-restore.md

 #### Technical details

-Neon is open source and built in public, so if you are interested in understanding the technical implementation of a branch restore operation, see the details below.
+Unique is open source and built in public, so if you are interested in understanding the technical implementation of a branch restore operation, see the details below.

 <details>
 <summary>View technical details</summary>

-Similar to the manual restore operation using the Neon Console and API described [here](/docs/guides/branching-pitr), the Restore operation performs a similar set of actions, but automatically:
+Similar to the manual restore operation using the Unique Console and API described [here](/docs/guides/branching-pitr), the Restore operation performs a similar set of actions, but automatically:

-1. On initiating a restore action, Neon builds a new point-in-time branch by matching your selected timestamp to the corresponding LSN of the relevant entries in the shared WAL record.
+1. On initiating a restore action, Unique builds a new point-in-time branch by matching your selected timestamp to the corresponding LSN of the relevant entries in the shared WAL record.
 1. The compute for your initial branch is moved to this new branch so that your connection string remains stable.
 1. We rename your new branch to the exact name as your initial branch, so the effect is seamless; it looks and acts like the same branch.
 1. Your initial branch, which now has no compute attached to it, is renamed to _branch_name_old_head_timestamp_ to keep the pre-restore branch available should you need to roll back.
 Note that the initial branch was the parent for your new branch, and this is reflected when you look at your branch details.